In the Book of Proverbs, we encounter a seemingly contradictory theology that stands in stark contrast to our exegesis of the Book of Job.

 The author is concerned with things social and political, such as speech and law.
 Unlike Job, who does not remain silent during his time of great duress, Proverbs instructs the young hold their tongues.
 Young men must be made to love reproof in order to pursue wisdom and excellence, for punishment is is necessary for the sake of the city.
 Proverbs makes an early attempt, later taken up by Augustine and Aquinas, to harmonize the theological and the political so that the former does not continue to pose a threat to the latter.

-The final three books of Proverbs are said to be written by varying prophets and kings, yet they continue the same threads of theological inquiry in them.
+The final three books of Proverbs are said to be written by varying prophets and kings, yet they continue the same threads of theological inquiry.